 However, a triple screen setup, with its adjustability, can allow you to change the angles of the two outer monitors.
 This can give the effect of the screens wrapping around you, giving you a more immersive experience with a wider, yet still effective and not distorted, FOV.

 Finally, with a triple monitor setup, you also have to remember that the three monitors all have their own frame around them.
 This means there are visible borders between each one, which is what splits your view into three chunks.
-These are sometimes called bezels, and they can be important to consider for some sims when choosing which monitors to go for.
+These borders are often called bezels, and they can be important to consider for some sims when choosing which monitors to go for.

 If you are looking to spend a little extra money, you will be able to find individual monitors that have very thin bezels.
 This can lead to a more seamless setup, but if you want a truly uninterrupted view, then an ultrawide monitor will obviously be the better option.

-Some setups will suit an ultrawide monitor better than three separate ones, and depending on the sim you are racing on, you may be limited to ultrawide screens from the start.
+Some setups will suit an ultrawide monitor better than three separate ones, and depending on the sim and console/PC you are racing on, you may be limited to ultrawide screens from the start.
 The important thing is to take all of these factors into consideration and choose the right option for your particular sim racing setup.